veekaybee/veekaybee.github.io/content/blog/2024-05-25-dont-worry-llms.md

 {{< figure  width="400" src="https://github.com/veekaybee/veekaybee.github.io/assets/3837836/5de1044d-3dd7-4acc-a53c-9cb66a8f21fa">}}

-[I’m Vicki](https://vickiboykis.com/) and I work as a machine learning engineer at Mozilla.ai, building a platform to enable developers to evaluate and select between different LLMs.
-Before working on LLMs, I’ve built large-scale ML systems in security, social recommenders, tv content recommendations, and search.
+[I’m Vicki](https://vickiboykis.com/) and I work as a machine learning engineer [at Mozilla.ai](https://blog.mozilla.ai/author/vicki/), building a platform to enable developers to evaluate and select between different LLMs.
+Before working on LLMs, I’ve built large-scale ML systems in security, social recommenders, and tv content recommendations

 {{< figure  width="400" src="https://github.com/veekaybee/veekaybee.github.io/assets/3837836/006ba830-8a5d-46ac-b0ee-072a6ef218de">}}

-After working with LLMs for over a year, what I've found is that the new engineering systems we’re building around these LLMs are a lot like the old ones.
+After working with LLMs for the past year, what I've found is that the new engineering systems we’re building around these LLMs are a lot like the old ones.
 Once we cut away the hype, what we’re usually left with are plain engineering and machine learning problems.

 {{< figure  width="400" src="https://github.com/veekaybee/veekaybee.github.io/assets/3837836/7847edbf-f92e-4c37-811d-d35661dfd2dd">}}

 But how do we as practitioners cut away the hype?
 Since we are in Firenze, I want to tell a story I recently heard while talking to other tech folks that took place here that might help us to navigate this.
-Around town,sounds like there is a company called Medici Corp.
+Around town, there is a company called Medici Corp.

 {{< figure  width="400" src="https://github.com/veekaybee/veekaybee.github.io/assets/3837836/d55cf74f-4194-4fd8-a6c5-73863e659d11">}}